9 Best Parks in Boston

 Arnold Arboretum

-Located in Boston's Jamaica Plain and Roslindale neighborhoods, the grounds of the park cover 281 acres, ribboned with paths, many of which are fully accessible to wheelchairs and strollers.
-Founded in 1872, the park is a National Historic Landmark, designed by landscape architect Frederick Law Olmstead.
+Located in Boston's Jamaica Plain and Roslindale neighborhoods, the grounds of the Arnold Arboretum cover 281 acres, ribboned with paths, many of which are fully accessible to wheelchairs and strollers.
+Founded in 1872, the park is a National Historic Landmark and another work of Frederick Law Olmstead.

 The park is maintained by Harvard University, which uses it as a living classroom, and they also run the visitor center, which provides educational exhibits and public workshops.